 - Start by scraping as much of the rubber backing away as possible.

-- Moisten the remaining rubber with Goo Gone or another lubricant.
+- Moisten the remaining rubber with Goo Gone or another lubricant, such as WD-40, or cooking oil.

 - Allow the area to become thoroughly moistened with the lubricant, then allow it to set for several minutes up to an hour.
 The lubricant will need to soak into the rubber before it can loosen it from the surface.